Selected Reviews & Interviews

 "I was taken aback when I was so taken aback by Margaux Williamson’s paintings."

-“Margaux Williamson’s Paintings for an Imaginary Museum” by Erica Schwiegershausen
+“Margaux Williamson’s Paintings for an Imaginary Museum” interview with Erica Schwiegershausen

 New York Magazine, 2014